Yuri211212/Cryptocurrency-Converter-CLI/README.md

 ### Description:
 CLI utility, where user can convert one currency into another.

-To get the hotels in a specific area is used CoinMarketCap API.
+To get the currency exchange rate is used CoinMarketCap API.

 ### Languages, Technologies, Tools:
 * TypeScript